Whenever You Need Somebody (song): Critical reception

 Richard James and Jenny Jay of Number One praised "Whenever You Need Somebody" as being "a very good song", stating that "it's very commercial and [Astley's] voice is just brillant", and considered SAW "a right set of genuises".
 Jerry Smith of British magazine Music Week described the song an "uninspired, high energy dance track", but predicted its success on the charts.
 In a review published in Smash Hits, Robert Smith of the Cure stated he did not really like Astley's "weird" voice, unfavourably comparing him to Mel and Kim, who he said were "a million times more attractive and funny", and considered the song "incredibly bland", after having underlined the song's making process by SAW which he found "surreal".
+Retrospectively, in 2025, Thomas Edward of Smooth Radio ranked the song number four in his list of "Rick Astley's 10 greatest songs, ever".

 Discussing Astley's success with the track she'd originated, Brown complimented the singer on his voice and praised the chart performance of his cover, but noted, "I like mine better, what can I tell you?
 Rick's got a great voice, but I just felt that the song suited a woman, and I felt it suited my voice.
 I'm not going to say mine was better, but I liked mine more."